Meggin/amphtml/builtins/amp-ad.md

 AMP documents only support ads served via HTTPS.

-#### Behavior
+### Behavior

-The `<amp-ad>` requires width and height values to be specified like all resources in AMP.
-It requires a `type` argument that select what ad network is displayed.
+The `<amp-ad>` component requires `width` and `height` values to be specified, as do all resources in AMP.
+It requires a `type` argument that selects which ad network is displayed.
 All `data-*` attributes on the tag are automatically passed as arguments to the code that eventually renders the ad.
-What `data-` attributes are required for a given type of network depends and must be documented with the ad network.
+Which `data-` attributes are required for a given type of ad network depends on the network and must be documented with the network.

 ```html
 <amp-ad width=300 height=250
     type="a9"